jimschubert/intellij-openapi-generator/README.md

 # Usage

 Open a Specification YAML or JSON file in IntelliJ.
-Supported specifications are: Swagger 2.0/OpenAPI 2.0/OpenAPI 3.0.
-With the document active, navigate to Code -> Swagger -> Generate from Swagger.
+Supported specifications are: OpenAPI 2.0/OpenAPI 3.0.
+With the document active, navigate to Code -> OpenAPI -> Generate Document.

 Choose your desired generator and fill out options.
 Then, choose an output directory and generate.